On a cold winter evening, there is nothing better than curling up in front of the fireplace with a warm cup of Mulled Wine!

 It’s very easy to scale this recipe.
 Simply double-up the ingredients and follow the instructions.
 The boiling time for the sugar syrup may go up by a minute or two due to increase in quantity.
 The rest of the time remains about the same.
 Feel free to taste in between and adjust the flavors to your taste (Chef’s privileges;-)

-On a cold night, a warm mulled wine is soul warming.
-Based on dry wine with spices and citrus flavors, this is a perfect blend of spice & alcohol.
+On a cold night, a cup of warm mulled wine is soul warming.
+Bold red wine is simmered and infused with citrus and warm spices, this is a perfect blend of spice & wine.

 Turn the instant pot on Saute mode on HIGH.
 Add sugar and water in the Instant Pot.
 Bring water to a boil.
 Stir once to dissolve the sugar.